dbell-infra/enauto_examples/README.md

 The DNAC module at this time only includes retrieval functions, (I will add configuration functions once a reservable instance is available).

-The Meraki code will include retrieval and configuration functionality once it is pushed to the repo.
+The Meraki code at this time only includes retrieval functions, (I will add configuration functions once a reservable instance is available).